Here’s my plan for Christmas

 So I’ve got this crazy daydream that I wake up on Christmas morning to find that Santa has delivered a beautiful bar cart, fully stocked and styled with gorgeous accessories.
 The reality is that probably isn’t going to happen, but that doesn’t mean that we can’t plan for something special to drink on Christmas day.

 I’m still tossing up between a French 75 or an Aperol Spritz.
 Both great choices and super festive, and the perfect way to kick off Christmas lunch.
 If you think Santa might be listening to your wish for a fully decked out bar cart, here’s a couple of suggestions, and some fitting accessories.

 Write your own wishlist

 Dispatch your loved ones to that store and let them pick a couple of items for you.
 You’ll be receiving things you really like, but there is still that element of surprise that we all love about Christmas morning.
-Alternatively, if online shopping works better – send through a few links of things you really like – there’s still time to get them shipped.
+Alternatively, if online shopping works better – send through a few links of things you really like – there's still time to click & collect.
 Here’s a couple of things that I shared (not so subtly) that I’d love to receive.

 So when it comes to decorating, everyone does it differently – minimalist, fully co-ordinated, or home-made all options.
-This year I’m just going with what makes me happy – lots of colour, beautiful plates & maybe a crazy cactus in the middle of the table!
+This year I’m just going with what makes me happy – lots of colour, texture and beautiful dinnerware by way of a Coastal Boho theme.